 - weight gain

 Chemotherapy is the use of strong drugs to kill cancer cells.
-It’s not a common treatment for prostate cancer.
+It’s not a common treatment for earlier stages of prostate cancer.
 However, it can be used if cancer has spread throughout the body and hormone therapy has been unsuccessful.

 Chemotherapy drugs for prostate cancer are usually given intravenously.
 They can be administered at home, at a doctor’s office, or in a hospital.
-Like hormone therapy, chemotherapy cannot cure prostate cancer at this stage.
+Like hormone therapy, chemotherapy typically can’t cure prostate cancer at this stage.
 Rather, it can shrink tumors, reduce symptoms, and prolong life.

 Possible side effects of chemotherapy include: